chainstack/graph-deployment/terraform/aws/README.md

 terraform apply
 ```

-After calculating diff you would be asked if you want to apply changes, type yes and press enter.
+After calculating the diff you will be asked if you want to apply changes.
+Type `yes` and press `enter`.
-After command successful finish kubernetes cluster would be created.

 ### Get kubectl config for created cluster
 ```